ignatiusmb/mauss.dev/workspace/content/routes/posts/digital-garden/+article.md

 ## audience

-be selfish and write for yourself — for personal growth, for your own satisfaction. a digital garden is a space to explore and develop ideas without the pressure of external validation. it's a place to nurture your thoughts and watch them evolve over time. focus on the joy of creation and discovery, not on how others might perceive it.
+write for yourself — for personal growth, for your own satisfaction. a digital garden is your virtual abode, a space to explore and develop ideas without the pressure of external validation. it's a place to nurture your thoughts and watch them evolve over time. focus on the joy of creation and discovery, not on how others might perceive it.

+the great inventors, artists, and thinkers often worked in solitude, driven by motive rather than incentive — guided by curiosity and conviction, rather than the desire for fame or promise of reward. think of Nikola Tesla, Vincent van Gogh, Osamu Tezuka, Marie Curie, Alan Turing, and countless others throughout history.

-> don't waste time chasing butterflies. tend to the garden, and they will come. even if the butterflies never arrive, you'll still have a beautiful garden to enjoy.
+> don't go chasing butterflies. instead, spend your time tending the garden, and they'll come on their own. even if they don't, you'll still have a beautiful garden at the end of the day.

-anything we create should be for ourselves first; it should be driven by motive rather than incentive. even if no one else ever sees it, the act of creation has its own merit. art without an audience is still art.
+art without an audience is still art. a garden without visitors is still a garden. creation has its own merit, regardless of recognition. do it for the love of it, and let the audience find you in time. be authentic, and you'll enjoy every step of the journey.